YARD WordPress Integration (Plugin)

 Topic Configuration

-Please note that the parameter topic
+Please note that the parameter topic was renamed to tags.

-parameter is accepting one or multiple values from this list:
+The tags="" parameter is accepting one or multiple values from this list:

 You can also combine the above listed parameters for limiting the events to be shown, for example: tags="finance,fintech"

-Please note that the topic web3
+Please note that the topic web3 was renamed to blockchain.

 Tags Configuration

-parameter is accepting one or multiple search keywords, for example: tags="bitcoin"
+The tags="" parameter is accepting one or multiple search keywords, for example: tags="bitcoin"

-This filter uses an AND search combination concerning other parameters, such as topic
+This filter uses an AND search combination concerning other parameters, such as topic.

 Location Configuration

-parameters are accepting one or multiple values from this list:
+The city="", state="", country="", and region="" parameters are accepting one or multiple values from this list:

 You can also include several locations for a given location parameter, for example: country="Germany,Austria,Switzerland"